mohzy83/NppMarkdownPanel/README.md

 * #### Show Statusbar in Preview Window (Preview Links) Checking this box will show the status bar, which previews urls for links.
 By default, this is unchecked.

+* #### Enable three-state toggle (docked → fullscreen → hidden)
+	This option changes the behaviour of the "Toggle Markdown Panel" function.
+When this option is checked, the panel can be switched between the states hidden, docked and fullscreen.
+When this option in not checked, the panel toggles between the states docked and hidden.

 ### Preview Window Toolbar